r4gus/blog_source/content/posts/same51_2.md

 ## Serial Communication

-To setup UART over SERCOM5 within our `main` function we call `Uart` passing it `5` as the index and then call the `init` function on it.
-As options we select a baud rate of 115200, one stop bit, no parity bit and eight data bits.
+To set up UART over SERCOM5 within our `main` function we call `Uart` passing it `5` as the index and then call the `init` function on it.
+As options, we select a baud rate of 115200, one stop bit, no parity bit, and eight data bits.

 By calling the `writer` function on `uart` we get a `std.io.Writer` we can use as usual.